2020-shero-Low-Carbon/React_Server/README.md

 TEAM Low Carbon Server

-It is made with Node.js (React, express)
+It is made with two server programs by Node.js (React, express)

-Seperated two server programs, front and backend.

 How to run : npm run dev